dougwithseismic/patrianna-tasks-fe-games/README.md

 - Call the `/api/make-spin` to make a new spin and retrieve a card from the server.
 - Display the outcome
 - Store the outcome(s) in local state
+- Make the project yours!
+Add comments, change logic, improve where you need to.
 - Push your code and share collaborator access to `doug.silkstone@patrianna.com`

 We're looking for..